How Much Does a UK Certificate of Sponsorship Cost?

 Sponsor Licence Fees

 Certificates of Sponsorship are assigned through the online Sponsorship Management System (SMS).
-However, before you can access the SMS to assign certificates, you will be required to pay a sponsor licence application fee.
+However, before you can access the SMS to assign a certificate to a foreign worker, you will be required to pay a sponsorship licence application fee.

 Here is the cost of sponsor licence applications in the UK: